-To enroll and to continue enrollment, you must meet all of the eligibility requirements described in this "Who Is Eligible" section, including your Group's eligibility requirements and our Service Area eligibility requirements.
+To enroll and to continue enrollment, you must meet all of the eligibility requirements described in this "Who Is Eligible" section, including your Group's eligibility requirements and your Home Region Service Area eligibility requirements.

 Group eligibility requirements

 You must meet your Group's eligibility requirements.
 Your Group is required to inform Subscribers of its eligibility requirements.